tendermint/go-amino/README.md

 The goal of the Amino encoding protocol is to enable logic objects to become persisted/serialized in a future-compatible way, in a way that streamlines development from prototyping to production and maintenance.
+It also seeks to improve upon Proto3.

 **DISCLAIMER:** We're still building out the ecosystem, which is currently most developed in Go.
 But Amino is not just for Go — if you'd like to contribute by